This course provides an introduction and application to the principles and practices of developing information architecture (IA).

 Maybe you’re using a system or website where the navigation and labeling don’t match what you do or how you perform your job.
 Or worse, your organization has different names for the same or similar content and you are not sure you found, or are using, the correct content.

 Perhaps your organization is beginning a big data analytics initiative and you need to prepare (curate) your content so that tools such as IBM Watson™, Hadoop™, Spark™, and MongoDB™ will be effective at analyzing your unstructured data.

 A proven cure for these issues is to implement an information architecture (IA) that will:

 - Drive a user-centric taxonomy, metadata, and associated keywords to enable consistent labeling, organization, categorization, and “findability” of your content.

-- Content managers needing to grow in the field of Information Architecture (AI) and Enterprise Content Management (ECM)
+- Content managers needing to grow in the field of IA and ECM

-- Anyone with a Library Science background or Records Management background wanting to understand more about Information Architecture
+- Anyone with a library science background or records management background wanting to understand more about IA

 - Upon completion of the course, participants will be able to: